Aerial view highway road along the sea.

 Ocean air and paint damage

 The coastal environment can affect a vehicle's paint.
-According to the Colorado Department of Transportation, the combination of the sun and salt air near a coast can destroy a car's finish.
+According to the Chemical Guys, the combination of the sun and salt air near a coast can destroy a car's finish.
 That's because the hot sun increases the pores in the paint, which results in greater absorption of salty moisture — and ultimately, more corrosion.

 Humidity, dew and corrosion